-- There is a robust and consistent approach to the teaching of writing. - All staff feel confident in using The Write Stuff and power of reading to improve the quality of writing that is produced - Teachers feel confident when making judgements about children's writing. - Children are provided with a variety of experiences that they can base their writing on. - Children are writing across all curriculum subjects. - There is quick identification of children falling behind and a robust monitoring of their progress. - Children are correctly and quickly identified with SEN through the graduated response. - The graduated response appropriately matches intervention to need so that we see good progress for our pupils with SEN. (At least 4 points progress over the year) - All staff are confident when they have a child whose writing development is emerging, and the school has a consistent approach to the teaching of emerging writing.
+- There is a robust and consistent approach to the teaching of writing. - All staff feel confident in using The Write Stuff and power of reading to improve the quality of writing that is produced. - Teachers feel confident when making judgements about children's writing. - Children are provided with a variety of experiences that they can base their writing on. - Children are writing across all curriculum subjects. - There is quick identification of children falling behind and a robust monitoring of their progress. - Children are correctly and quickly identified with SEN through the graduated response. - The graduated response appropriately matches intervention to need so that we see good progress for our pupils with SEN. (At least 4 points progress over the year) - All staff are confident when they have a child whose writing development is emerging, and the school has a consistent approach to the teaching of emerging writing. - All teachers understand the direct link between children's fine and gross motor development and the physical development of writing.

-- All teachers understand the direct link between children's fine and gross motor development and the physical development of writing. - KS1 boys show a positive attitude to writing so more boys (increase on 28%) make expected progress. - Children identified as pupil premium make at least the expected amount of progress (increase on 66% of DP to make 6 steps progress in KS2 and 6% in KS1) - KS2 analysis of pupil premium progress show a positive points score (0.3 or more) - Teachers will use scaffolds, intervention, pre-teaching and consolidation to help expose pupils to information, vocabulary or experiences that they may not have been exposed to due to their disadvantage.
+• Children identified as pupil premium make at least the ex- pected amount of progress (increase on 61% of DP to make 6 steps progress in KS2 and 53% in KS1)

+Teachers will use scaffolds, intervention, pre-teaching and consolidation to help expose pupils to information, vocabulary or experiences that they may not have been exposed to due to their disadvantage.